 If your kitchen is looking its age or simply doesn’t function as you’d like it to, perhaps it’s time to consider a major remodel.
-As you chew on that cud, be sure to check off the items below.
+As you chew on that cud, be sure to review our kitchen remodel checklist.

 Is the space increasing?

 One of the first things you’ll want to determine is if the kitchen is going to get bigger.
 This happens when the exterior footprint expands — into the backyard, for example — or when interior walls are removed.
 Technically, an interior wall removal may not increase the size of the kitchen as much as it opens up space to adjacent living areas, but you get the idea.

 Plans and engineering:

 Structural changes that alter the load to your home typically require engineering.
 The engineer’s calculations and callouts will inform the foundation team, framer, and lumber supplier.
 Before that is done, your builder or design professional can put together “as-built” or existing plans, as well as a proposed plan that reflects the desired changes.
 Those drawings are then shared with an engineer who calculates the new loads and specifies the required structural elements to support the new structure.